 A designer dog probably sounds

-like an animal you’d come across on the streets of Beverly
+like an animal you?d come across on the streets of Beverly Hills,

-Hills, but in reality these concocted canines can be found just
+but in reality these concocted canines can be found just about

-about everywhere today, from small town backyards to the arms
+everywhere today, from small town backyards to the arms of

-how much do they cost?
-Let’s take a look!
+much do they cost?
+Let?s take a look!

 What Is a Designer Dog?

-mutt, which is a blend of two or more breeds, and the breeds
+which is a blend of two or more breeds, and the breeds are often

 Beagle to create the Puggle.
 In most cases, you will end up